-Existing data on marine mammals and sea turtles from the Atlantic coast of the U.S. suggests largely similar patterns to what was observed during our study, although community composition differs between locations, in large part in relation to water temperature and bathymetry.
-Data from the South Atlantic Bight, for example, include the same five sea turtle species observed in our mid-Atlantic study area, and Loggerhead Sea Turtles were also the most abundant species in the South Atlantic (Read, 2013).
-Loggerheads are present in the region year-round, however, which appears not to be the case in the mid-Atlantic (Chapters 15 and 17).
-Sea turtles were much more abundant in the mid-Atlantic study area than in the New York Bight or southern New England, however, particularly in spring and fall, likely due to warmer ocean temperatures than in more northern latitudes (Chapters 15 and 17; Kenney and Vigness-Raposa, 2010; Lagueux et al., 2010).
-Species diversity may likewise be higher in the mid-Atlantic during these months, based on existing data for New England and New Jersey (Geo-Marine Inc., 2010b; Kenney and Vigness-Raposa, 2010), although none of these other recent efforts used digital aerial survey approaches, and their results for sea turtles are thus not directly comparable to those presented in this report.
+Existing data on marine mammals and sea turtles from the Atlantic coast of the U.S. suggest largely similar patterns to what was observed during our study, although community composition differs between locations, in large part in relation to water temperature and bathymetry.
+Data from the South Atlantic Bight, for example, include the same five sea turtle species observed in our Mid-Atlantic study area, and Loggerhead Sea Turtles were also the most abundant species in the South Atlantic (Read, 2013).
+Loggerheads are present in the region year-round, however, which appears not to be the case in the Mid-Atlantic (Chapters 11-12).
+Sea turtles were much more abundant in the Mid-Atlantic study area than in the New York Bight or southern New England, particularly in spring and fall, likely due to warmer ocean temperatures than in more northern latitudes (Chapters 11-12; Kenney and Vigness-Raposa, 2010; Lagueux et al., 2010).
+Turtle species diversity may likewise be higher in the Mid-Atlantic during these months, based on existing data for New England and New Jersey (Geo-Marine Inc., 2010b; Kenney and Vigness-Raposa, 2010), although none of these other recent efforts used digital aerial survey approaches, and their results for sea turtles are thus not directly comparable to those presented in this report.

-As in the mid-Atlantic, the highest abundances of Bottlenose Dolphins offshore of New Jersey were predicted in spring and summer, and Common Dolphins in winter and spring (Chapters 15 and 17; Geo-Marine Inc., 2010b).
+As in the Mid-Atlantic, the highest abundances of Bottlenose Dolphins offshore of New Jersey were predicted in spring and summer, and Common Dolphins in winter and spring (Chapters 11-12; Geo-Marine Inc., 2010b).
 Interestingly, the New Jersey study observed lower abundance of Bottlenose Dolphins during the fall months, speculating that observed coastal populations moved south of New Jersey during this time.
-Our study provides some corroboration for this idea, as we observed sustained abundance of Bottlenose Dolphins during this season, with highest encounter rates predicted in nearshore regions (Chapters 15 and 17).
-An online cetacean habitat modeling systems for the US east coast, based on ship-based and visual aerial survey data from OBIS-SEAMAP, predicted similar cetacean species in the mid-Atlantic study area to what we observed, with inshore Bottlenose Dolphin distributions being driven by water depth and specific SST ranges in the spring (Best et al., 2012).
+Our study provides some corroboration for this idea, as we observed sustained abundance of Bottlenose Dolphins during this season, with highest encounter rates predicted in nearshore regions (Chapters 11-12).
+An online cetacean habitat modeling systems for the US east coast, based on ship-based and visual aerial survey data from OBIS-SEAMAP, predicted similar cetacean species in the Mid-Atlantic study area to what we observed, with inshore Bottlenose Dolphin distributions being driven by water depth and specific SST ranges in the spring (Best et al., 2012).

-Rare large whale species, including the North Atlantic Right Whale, Humpback Whale, and Fin Whale, are observed in southern New England primarily in spring, summer and fall, while in our study the majority of animals were seen in winter (Kenney and Vigness-Raposa, 2010).
-All Right Whales, for example, were observed in the mid-Atlantic study area February or March, presumably during the earlier part of their northward spring migration (Chapters 15 and 17).
-It should be noted, however, that studies that include passive acoustic surveys for whales (e.g., Geo-Marine Inc., 2010a; Rice et al., 2014) have found these species present year-round within their study areas, and an ongoing passive acoustic study offshore of Maryland may confirm that the same is true in the mid-Atlantic (Bailey and Rice, 2015).
+Rare large whale species, including the North Atlantic Right Whale, Humpback Whale, and Fin Whale, were generally observed in southern New England primarily in spring, summer and fall, while in our study the majority of animals were seen in winter (Kenney and Vigness-Raposa, 2010).
+All Right Whales, for example, were observed in the Mid-Atlantic regional study area in February or March, presumably during the earlier part of their northward spring migration (Chapters 11-12).
+Similarly, recent surveys for large whales offshore of Virginia only documented their presence between October and April.
+It should be noted, however, that passive acoustic surveys for whales (e.g., Geo-Marine Inc., 2010a; Rice et al., 2014) have found these species present year-round within their study areas, and an ongoing passive acoustic study offshore of Maryland may confirm that the same is true in the Mid-Atlantic (Bailey and Rice, 2015).